 Hydrate Gel Filtration

-2.1 billion people lack safe drinking water at home and tap water in many Asian, African, South and Central American countries is currently unsafe to drink.
+According to WHO, 2.1 billion people lack safe drinking water at home and tap water in many Asian, African, South and Central American countries is currently unsafe to drink.
 Even tap water in industrialised nations may still contain hundreds of different species of bacteria, protozoa and viruses.